Fashion Merchandising and Development

 WorkKeys Assessment: Workplace Documents (Level 4), Graphic Literacy (Level 4), and Applied Math (Level 4).
-Schedule an appointment here or call (435) 750-3188 to schedule an appointment.
+Schedule an appointment here or call (435) 750-3188.
 Need a review?
-Get a sneak peek at the Assessment Center or enroll directly into the Academic Learning Center by calling (435) 753-6780.
+Enroll directly in Academic Learning.

 Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment.